coreruleset/documentation/content/deployment/quick_start.md

       - "80:80"
 ```

-That's it!
-Now just starting that container will give you the latest stable CRS protecting your site.
-There are [plenty of additional variables](https://github.com/coreruleset/modsecurity-crs-docker) you can use to configure the container image and its behavior.
-Be sure to check those out!
+That's all that needs to be done.
+Simply starting the container described above will instantly provide the protection of the latest stable CRS release in front of a given backend server or service.
+There are [lots of additional variables](https://github.com/coreruleset/modsecurity-crs-docker) that can be used to configure the container image and its behavior, so be sure to read the full documentation.